zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 are ready Later, I saw the Tathagata and asked about the hidden and secret [yili].
 Those questions were discussed and answered by the Blessed One with reasons, but they abandoned those nearby and became the [disciples] of the Blessed One.
-At that time, the Blessed One was there, "Yihui" 』Hui Yao.
+At that time, the Blessed One was there, "Yihui" "Hui Yao.
 In this way, the Blessed One regards the insight as an eye.

-The Buddha takes Buddha’s eyes as the one who has eyes like this?
+The Buddha takes Buddha's eyes as the one who has eyes like this?
 When the Blessed One observes the world with the eyes of the Buddha, he sees those with less dust and more dust; those with roots and blunt roots; those with good deeds and evil deeds; those who are easy to teach and difficult to teach; some who